Fourth Symposium on Urban Mining and Circular Economy

 Read the list and the description of accepted Networking Sessions and participate with your contribution!read more

-Following the great success of the third edition held in 2016, which saw the participation of almost 300 delegates from a wide variety of countries, SUM 2018 / 4th Symposium on Urban Mining and Circular Economy will be held in the old Monastery of Saint Augustine in Bergamo upper city, in May 2018.
+Following the great success of the third edition held in 2016, which saw the participation of almost 300 delegates from a wide variety of countries, SUM 2018 / 4th Symposium on Urban Mining and Circular Economy will be held in the prestigious Congress Centre Papa Giovanni XXIII of Bergamo, in May 2018.

 To achieve a virtuous application and optimization of current practice, urban mining and circular economy are dependent on the appropriate combination of three worlds (TRIANGLE concept): research and technology (private and public) / administration, economy and industry / policy and regulation.
 This combination is equally important in other fields of waste management, although is of paramount relevance for a Circular Economy.
 SUM 2018 will focus on all relevant and innovative aspects relating to these three worlds.

 The Symposium will last three days and will include oral sessions, a poster session and a technical tour.
 The following topics, among others, will be extensively discussed: waste avoidance, sources and characterization of resources in urban areas, technologies for the extraction of materials, techniques of waste segregation, separate collection, takeback programs, recirculation pathways and markets, recovery of abandoned urban areas, carbon and water footprint of material recycling, economic and legal aspects, urban mining and circular economy concepts in developing countries.